Elucid-Social/strategy_2025/docs/tech-department/interfaces/operations.md

 ## Overview

-The Customer Support interface defines how the Tech Department collaborates with Customer Support to ensure efficient issue resolution and technical assistance.
+The Operations interface defines how the Tech Department collaborates with Operations to ensure efficient issue resolution and technical assistance.

 <PCard class="my-4">
   <template #title>